viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 This API describes the interface for the particular component or service type.
 For example, the API of built-in component type [camera](/components/camera) exposes methods such as *GetImage*, and the API of built-in service type [vision](/services/vision) exposes methods such as *GetDetectionsFromCamera*.

-Each API corresponds with a Viam resource and is described through [protocol buffers](https://developers.google.com/protocol-buffers).
+Each API corresponds with a Viam resource and is described through <a href="https://developers.google.com/protocol-buffers" target="_blank">protocol buffers</a>.
-You can see built-in Viam resource APIs in the [Viam API GitHub repository](https://github.com/viamrobotics/api).
+You can see built-in Viam resource APIs in the <a href="https://github.com/viamrobotics/api" target="_blank">Viam API GitHub repository</a>.

 [Viam SDKs](/product-overviews/sdk-as-client/) that expose these APIs are available in various programming languages and allow you to control your robots [securely from anywhere](deeper-dive/robot-to-robot-comms/).

 Viam APIs are uniquely namespaced, with each resource type represented as a *colon-delimited-triplet*.
-For example, the built-in component type *camera*'s namespace is __rdk:component:camera__.
+For example, the built-in component type *camera*'s API is __rdk:component:camera__.
-The built-in service type *vision*'s namespace is __rdk:service:vision__
+The built-in service type *vision*'s API is __rdk:service:vision__

 ### Models